-To respond to the crisis of homelessness through the construction of an affordable and holistic housing community of 26 units on the southwest corner of Victoria Drive and 1st Avenue East that will help foster human flourishing.
+To respond to the crisis of homelessness by building an affordable and holistic housing community of 26 units on the southwest corner of Victoria Drive and 1st Avenue East that fosters human flourishing.

-The residents will have roots in the Grandview-Woodlands neighbourhood and who are homeless or at risk of homelessness.
-They will desire to engage in affordable housing that provides not only a home, but the opportunity to belong to a community.
-The residents will be committed to participating and collective decision-making in community life.
+The residents have roots in the Grandview-Woodlands neighbourhood and who were formerly homeless or at risk of homelessness.
+They live in affordable housing that provides not only a home, but the opportunity to belong to a community.
+The residents are committed to participating and collective decision-making in community life.

-The co-residents will be individuals, couples and small families who are drawn by a vision of living in community where life is shared with people of diverse economic backgrounds and live in an open-handed and simplified lifestyle.
-Co-residents will be people of faith and the “co” affirms the non-heirarchal nature of the community with equality being mutually intrinsic in this vision.
+The co-residents are people who are drawn by a vision of living in community and where life is shared with people of diverse economic background in an open-handed and simplified lifestyle.
+Co-residents are people of faith and the “co” affirms the non-heirarchal nature of the community with equality being mutually intrinsic in this vision.

-- To provide economically sustainable housing for the homeless and those at risk of homelessness in the Grandview-Woodland neighbourhood.
+- To provide economically sustainable housing for people who are homeless and at risk of homelessness in the Grandview-Woodlands neighbourhood.

 - To create a community that fosters mutual support and the common good among a socio-economically diverse group of residents.

 - To provide housing committed to the reduction of negative environmental impact.